Anniversaries are important for any organization, especially a nonprofit.

 Conclusion

 Celebrating your anniversary allows you to showcase what your organization has achieved over the years.
-A good nonprofit anniversary campaign spread awareness of the nonprofit’s mission.
+A good nonprofit anniversary campaign spreads awareness of the nonprofit’s mission.

-In your anniversary campaign, acknowledge the contributions of staff, volunteer, board members and other supporters.
+In your anniversary campaign, acknowledge the contributions of staff, volunteers, board members, and other supporters.
 This will instill a sense of pride in your supporters for what they’ve helped you achieve and reinforce their roles as organizational advocates.

 Finally, celebrating and marking your anniversary allows you to look toward the years ahead.
 You can share your organization’s future vision with key stakeholders and set the agenda for achievements to come.